duttpathak/Linux-/README.md

 Linux is an open source OS.
 OS is the software that directly manages a system's hardware and resources, like CPU, memory, and storage.

-2 What are the various styles of Linux?
+2 What are the various styles (distributions) of Linux?
 ```
 Debian
 Fedora